 - 8 oz frozen spinach (or fresh spinach)

-- 10 oz frozen red peppers (or 2 large red bell peppers, sliced)
+- 10 oz frozen red peppers (or 1 large red bell peppers, diced)

-- Add vegetable broth, water, Italian seasonings, bay leaf and 2 cups of frozen mixed veggies.
-Bring to a low boil then reduce to a low simmer.
-Cover and let cook for 10 minutes or until sweet potatoes and carrots are to your desired consistency.
+Add the vegetable broth, water, bay leaf, and 2 cups of frozen mixed veggies.
+Bring to a low simmer then reduce the heat to medium-low.
+Cover and let cook for 10 minutes or until sweet potatoes and carrots are soft.

-If you make this vegan pulled pork recipe, please share your picture on Instagram and tag @StaceyHomemaker so I can see your delicious creation!
+If you make this vegan garden veggie barley soup recipe, please share your picture on Instagram and tag @StaceyHomemaker so I can see your delicious creation!

 NEVER MISS A STACEY HOMEMAKER CREATION!